How to Calculate Cash Flow (Formula & Examples)

 Many companies use accounting software to do the job.
 But, depending on the complexity of your business, it may be possible to calculate cash flow using a spreadsheet and some basic math formulas.

-Read on to learn how to calculate cash flow.
+Read on to learn more on cash flow, including how to calculate cash flow and how to manage cash flow problems.

 Why Understanding Cash Flow Is Important